mendix/docs/content/en/docs/deployment/private-cloud/_index.md

 Your organization may have a requirement to use a private cloud, perhaps as part of a multi-cloud strategy.
 This could be because of legal requirements or a desire to have complete control over your data.
 Mendix for Private Cloud allows you to do this while keeping the familiar components of Docker and Kubernetes.

-You can use Mendix for Private Cloud with the *connected* option to keep the simplicity of one-click deployments from the Mendix Portal, or utilize the *standalone* Mendix Operator to deploy Mendix apps through your own DevOps process, which is particularly useful for private clouds with an *air-gap* isolating them from the internet.
-See [Connected and Standalone Clusters](#connected-standalone), below, for more information.
+You can use Mendix for Private Cloud with the *connected* option to keep the simplicity of one-click deployments from the Mendix Portal, or utilize the *stand-alone* Mendix Operator to deploy Mendix apps through your own DevOps process, which is particularly useful for private clouds with an *air-gap* isolating them from the internet.
+See [Connected and Stand-alone Clusters](#connected-stand-alone), below, for more information.

 Please see [Supported Providers](/developerportal/deploy/private-cloud-supported-environments/) for a list of platforms supported by Mendix for Private Cloud.